 Francis Spufford is the author of five highly praised books of nonfiction.
 His first book, I May Be Some Time, won the Writers’ Guild Award for Best Nonfiction Book of 1996, the Banff Mountain Book Prize, and a Somerset Maugham Award.
 It was followed by The Child That Books Built, Backroom Boys, Red Plenty (which was translated into nine languages), and most recently, Unapologetic.
+His first novel, Golden Hill, won the Costa First Novel Award.
 In 2007 he was elected a Fellow of the Royal Society of Literature.
-He teaches writing at Goldsmiths College and lives near Cambridge, England.
-Golden Hill is his first novel.
+He teaches writing at Goldsmiths College and lives near Cambridge.
+His most recent novel is Light Perpetual.

 Get updates about Francis Spufford and recommended reads from Simon & Schuster.
 Plus, get a FREE eBOOK when you sign up!